opentraffic/reporter/README.md

 #now you can set breakpoints etc and walk through the code in eclipse
 ```

-When debugging, if you didnt already have a kafka stream handy to suck messages out of you can use the docker containers for just the kafka parts.
+When debugging, if you didn't already have a Kafka stream handy to suck messages out of you can use the Docker containers for just the Kafka parts.
 If you do this the bit above about `YOUR_KAFKA_BOOTSTRAP_SERVER_AND_PORT` will be `localhost:9092`.
-Anyway start kafka and zookeeper in docker:
+Anyway start Kafka and Zookeeper in Docker:

 ```bash
 #need a bridged docker network so zookeeper and kafka can see eachother